Let’s start with a little exercise.

 When we start dating, and often during the early days of marriage, everything is shiny, magical and new.
 And it’s supposed to be.
 But when the excitement dies down, we often panic and wonder if something’s wrong.
 Usually, it isn’t.
 It’s just the normal trajectory of a marriage that’s deepening, and we shouldn’t feel pressure to recreate those early days.

 So, there you have it.
-If you want to have a great marriage (and find the right person in the first place), you need to understand what it’s all about: reflecting Christ’s relationship with us.
-It really does make a world of difference every day.
+If you want to have a great marriage (and find the right person in the first place), you must understand what it’s all about: reflecting Christ’s relationship with us.
+It does make a world of difference every day.

 Question: How would grasping the meaning of marriage change the way you relate to your spouse?